 MAP OF SHAI-RYAM

-Over the course of several centuries, the native Akas adopted Sunang as their primary language, giving up their own tongue, Akatu .
-In the 2900s AC, Sunang was spoken in every household, due to strong Sunamo influence.
-Akatu became a secondary language, used in song and religious ceremonies.
-The original alphabet of Sunang was also derived from the ancient Akatu texts, and many words were later adopted into the language.
+During the reign of the Kitsura Royal Family, Akatu became a ceremonial language, used only in song and religious ceremonies.
+Later Sunang's alphabet was derived from ancient Akatu texts, and many Akatu words were adopted into the language.

-In 3674 AC, the Great River War with the neighboring Demalian tribes from the east officially began, and it officially ended in 3728 AC, with the assassination of the entire Kitsura Royal Family.
+In 3674 AC, the Great River War with the neighboring Demalian tribes from the east officially began, and it officially ended in 3728 AC, with the death of the entire Kitsura Royal Family.
 The fall of this long reign of the Kitsura Dynasty has been attributed in part to their king at the time, later nicknamed “Tammamori the Tyrant.”
-With Demali's victory, Akata broke apart into feudal states again, and the language of Akatu was proclaimed a dead language.
+With Demali's victory, Akata broke apart into feudal states again, and the language of Akatu became a dead language.

-By 4021 AC, scholars had developed a new alphabet for Sunang, even though most people were illiterate.
+By 4021 AC, scholars had developed a new alphabet for Sunang, improving literacy rates throughout the country.

 ...And in 4139 AC, Whispers of the Past begins…